Which one to use?

 What are Manures?

 Manures are natural soil amendments or soil additives that generally are excreta of the animals.
-The decomposed form of dead plants and animals is also manure.
+The decomposed form of dead plants and animals is also manure and it has its advantages.
 They increase the production of the soil.
 They work very well in improving soil

 fertility.
 The different types of manures are: